 “Usually after I’ve had an episode, I don’t really get asked about it by my roommates anymore and things return to normal, which is really great and I really appreciate it.”

-Kuzniecky says roommates can be helpful by simply encouraging a healthy routine.
-It’s extremely important for those with seizure disorders to take their medication on time and to avoid behaviors that can trigger seizures such as drinking, using drugs or not sleeping regularly.
-Another way you can be helpful is to make sure your home is safe for them by not leaving out sharp objects or things that they can trip over.
+Kuzniecky says you can help your roommate by simply encouraging a healthy routine.
+It’s extremely important for those with epileptic seizures and disorders to take their medication on time.
+Also, to avoid behaviors that can trigger seizures such as drinking, using drugs or not sleeping regularly.
+Another way you can be helpful is to make sure your home is safe for them.
+Do not leave out sharp objects or things that they can trip over.

-For some, living with someone who has epilepsy may be as normal as living with someone who doesn’t.
+For some, living with a roommate who is epileptic may be as normal as living with someone who doesn’t.
 But for those with epilepsy, the condition can have unseen consequences.
 Preston struggled in her early college days to speak openly about her condition.
 But today, she says she understands how being honest helped her set the tone for how she wanted others to react.

 “Because I have such a controlled and mild form of epilepsy, it rarely comes across that I am epileptic,” Preston says.
 “Usually I’ll tell my roommate on the first day, and it’ll just stay in the background because the kind of epilepsy I have isn’t recognizable on the outset, so the relationships haven’t really been affected at all, which is great.”

-The most you can do as a roommate is be respectful and mindful of what your roommate is going through, even if you can’t readily see it.
-Acknowledge that epilepsy is something to be taken seriously, Kuzniecky advises, and that you can play a large role in helping your roommate live with it.
+The most you can do as a roommate is be respectful and mindful of what your roommate is going through.
+Even if you can’t readily see it.
+Acknowledge that epilepsy is something to be taken seriously, Kuzniecky advises, and that you can play a large role to help your roommate live with it.

 “Be sensitive to the fact that they have a medical condition like any other, and that you can be kind, help them live with this condition and making their life a little bit better.”